tinylcy/vino/README.md

 ## Features

 - [x] Single-threaded, non-blocking I/O based on event-driven model
+- [x] HTTP persistent connection (HTTP Keep-Alive)
 - [x] A timer for executing the handler after having waited the specified number of milliseconds
-- [x] HTTP persistent connection (HTTP Keep-Alive)
 - [x] A parser for extracting request line and headers from HTTP request message
+- [x] A unified memory pool
 - [x] HTTP GET method

 ## Performance